-1. Change in precipitation pattern

-(i) This has not been quantified.

-(ii) IPL's agronomy team maintains a close relationship with the Department of Agriculture, Fisheries and Forestry and related agencies, who are undertaking research into potential impacts on agriculture from climate change to ensure they are up to date with scientific findings which would have implications for customers and their product needs.

-(iii) Costs associated with research and development of new products and with directing staff have been quantified but not disclosed in this response.
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Change in precipitation pattern Changes in weather patterns, particularly concerning rain will impact the timing of fertilizer application of IPL fertiliser products and therefore the timing of sales Other: Changes in customer activity Unknown Indirect (Client) Unknown Unknown This has not been quantified.
+IPL's agronomy team maintains a close relationship with the Department of Agriculture, Fisheries and Forestry and related agencies, who are undertaking research into potential impacts on agriculture from climate change to ensure they are up to date with scientific findings which may have implications for customers and their product needs.
+Costs associated with research and development of new products and with directing staff have been quantified but not disclosed in this response.